It Follows: Analysis

 It Follows has sparked numerous interpretations from film critics in regard to the source of "it" and the film's symbolism.
 Critics have interpreted the film as a parable about HIV/AIDS, other sexually transmitted infections and the social perceptions thereof; the sexual revolution; "primal anxieties" about intimacy; and post-Great Recession economic anxiety.

-Mitchell stated: "I'm not personally that interested in where 'it' comes from.
+Director Mitchell stated: "I'm not personally that interested in where 'it' comes from.
 To me, it's dream logic in the sense that they're in a nightmare, and when you're in a nightmare there's no solving the nightmare.
 Even if you try to solve it."
-Mitchell said that while Jaime "opens herself up to danger through sex, the one way in which she can free herself from that danger...
+Mitchell said that while Jay "opens herself up to danger through sex, the one way in which she can free herself from that danger...
 We're all here for a limited amount of time and we can't escape our mortality... but love and sex are two ways in which we can at least temporarily push death away."

-Possible sequel

-Following the film's success, Radius-TWC co-president Tom Quinn announced that the studio was looking into a possible sequel.
-Quinn has expressed the idea of flipping the concept of the first film around, with Jay or another protagonist going down the chain to find the origin of "it."
+Sequel

+On October 30, 2023, it was announced that a sequel, titled They Follow, was in pre-production with Mitchell and star Monroe returning.
+Neon, Quinn's second film studio, would produce and distribute the film domestically.
+In June 2024, Monroe said principal photography would begin in early 2025, and that it would be set ten years after It Follows.
+In October 2025, Monroe announced that production was delayed due to scheduling conflicts.